 If at some point you need to modify or update the contents in that table, you can only do so from within the actual PBIX file.
-So if there’s any chance your supporting table might be subject to change, I’d recommend to store that in a separate file and connect to that.
+So if there’s any chance your supporting table might be subject to change, I’d recommend storing that in a separate file and connecting to that.

 When a change is required, all you have to do is update that file and with the next refresh, your model is updated.

 Create A Mock-up Model